ciroraggio/SlicerModalityConverter/README.md

 You can also optionally implement `preprocess(...)` and helper methods for preprocessing input volumes, applying transforms, etc.

-For a full example, see the class `FedSynthBrainLiModel` provided in the source tree.
+For a full example, see the classes `FedSynthBrainBaseModel` and `FedSynthBrainLiModel` provided in the source tree.

 ---

-### 🧠 Step 2 — Add Your Model Entry to the Metadata File
+### 🏷️ Step 2 — Add Your Model Entry to the Metadata File

 Open the file: